-Nordstrom sells clothes, shoes and accessories for women men and children, and members of its rewards program, the Nordy Club, earn points when shopping at Nordstrom, Nordstrom Rack and Nordstrom.com.
+Nordstrom sells clothes, shoes and accessories, which can make perfect gifts for lots of people on your gift list.
+Members of its rewards program, the Nordy Club, earn points when shopping in-store or online at Nordstrom and Nordstrom Rack.
 Those points can be cashed in for merchandise.

 The Nordstrom program offers four levels of membership, and each level unlocks more rewards and new experiences.
-For example, when you reach the highest level—Ambassador status—you’ll get $300 toward free alterations.
-But you'll receive special perks at any level.
+For example, when you reach the highest level—Icon status—you’ll get unlimited free alterations and special early access to the anniversary sale.
+But you’ll receive special perks at any level.

-Other clothing retailers offers rewards programs, including Macy’s, Kohl’s and more.
+Other clothing retailers offer rewards programs, including Macy’s, Kohl’s and more.

 7. Ink a rewards deal

-Educators who use lots of printables would love to find ink cartridges in their stockings.
-Stores such as Office Depot and Staples offer savings through customer rewards programs, which helps a lot if you’re a fan of printables in your classroom.
+Stores such as Office Depot and Staples offer savings through customer rewards programs.
 For example, spend at least $30 on ink or toner at Staples, recycle your used toner and get $2 back per cartridge.
 Members can also earn up to 5% back in rewards on store purchases.